wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.5.12 - Released on 21 March 2024 =
+= 2.5.12 - Released on 08 May 2024 =
-* Dev: Added Direct function to credit user wallet for admin
+* New: Extended the FOX compatibility with quick recharge feature and cashback feature
-* Fix: Changed calendar in transaction table
+* New: Added pro tag in wallet recharge product
-* New: Compatibility with latest WP [6.4.3] and WC [8.7.0]
+* New: WP[6.5.2] and WC[8.8.3] update